connollerin/landingpage/README.md

 ![layout](screenshots/smallsize.png)

 I had difficulty for a while keeping the footer at the bottom of the page, but ended up using flex to make it stay there.
 I think I could have kept a little more organized in my html and css file because when trying to solve problems like the sticky footer, I could get confused on which classes and divs were inside which.
 I also worked hard to get the gradient you see in the screen shot of the full sized css complete version, and I'm proud of how my site ended up!
+If I had more time, I would have gone further and done the extra credit.